JCorridon/JCorridon/README.md

 - Hi, I’m @JCorridon but you can call me John Corridon
 - I’m interested in AI and machine learning applications
 - I’m currently practicing HTML/CSS/Javascript and Python
-- I’m looking to collaborate on nothing at the moment
 - How to reach me by email at JohnCorridon23@gmail.com
 - Pronouns: he/him/his
 - Fun fact: I was the team captain of both my college and high school fencing teams!